Diamondbacks play the Reds on home winning streak - WTOP News

-BOTTOM LINE: The Arizona Diamondbacks will try to keep their three-game home win streak intact when they play the Cincinnati Reds.
+BOTTOM LINE: The Arizona Diamondbacks will try to keep a four-game home win streak going when they take on the Cincinnati Reds.

+Arizona has a 64-66 record overall and a 34-31 record at home.
+The Diamondbacks are 50-11 in games when they have more hits than their opponents.

-Arizona has gone 33-31 at home and 63-66 overall.
-The Diamondbacks have a 34-53 record in games when they have allowed at least one home run.
+Cincinnati is 31-34 in road games and 67-63 overall.
+The Reds have a 43-15 record in games when they scored five or more runs.

-Saturday’s game is the fifth time these teams square off this season.
-The Reds are up 3-1 in the season series.
+The teams meet Sunday for the sixth time this season.
+The Reds are up 3-2 in the season series.

-TOP PERFORMERS: Corbin Carroll leads the Diamondbacks with 27 home runs while slugging .556.
-Lourdes Gurriel Jr. is 10 for 35 with three home runs and 14 RBIs over the past 10 games.
+TOP PERFORMERS: Ketel Marte has a .293 batting average to lead the Diamondbacks, and has 21 doubles and 23 home runs.
+Lourdes Gurriel Jr. is 12 for 36 with four home runs and 17 RBIs over the last 10 games.

-Elly De La Cruz has 25 doubles, five triples and 19 home runs for the Reds.
-Miguel Andujar is 15 for 36 with three doubles and three home runs over the last 10 games.
+TJ Friedl has 18 doubles, two triples, 10 home runs and 40 RBIs while hitting .265 for the Reds.
+Noelvi Marte is 14 for 40 with two doubles and two home runs over the past 10 games.

 INJURIES: Diamondbacks: Anthony DeSclafani: 15-Day IL (thumb), Kevin Ginkel: 60-Day IL (shoulder), Tommy Henry: 60-Day IL (elbow), Ryan Thompson: 15-Day IL (scapular strain), Christian Montes De Oca: 60-Day IL (elbow), Justin Martinez: 60-Day IL (elbow), Cristian Mena: 60-Day IL (shoulder), Corbin Burnes: 60-Day IL (elbow), A.J.
 Puk: 60-Day IL (elbow), Blake Walston: 60-Day IL (elbow)